aurimontem/Mesa_Leuven_Convergence/README.md

 ## Mini-mini Lab 1 Instructions:

 Let's set up an example that illustrates (1) the importance of testing spatial resolution and (2) how _bad_ the spatial resolution of a lot of default MESA setups are.
-We cannot emphasize enough that these labs, the test_suite, and the basic `$MESA_DIR/star/work` directory are NOT converged numerically.
+In general, we cannot emphasize enough that these labs, the `test_suite`, and the basic `$MESA_DIR/star/work` directory are NOT converged numerically.

-Copy a clean work directory
+To see this, Copy a clean work directory